addyosmani/predictive-fetching/README.md

 ## Overview

 This proposal outlines an idea for applying a data-driven approach to optimizing loading performance on the web.
-By building a model of pages a user is likely to visit, given an arbitrary entry-page, a solution could calculate the liklihood a user will visit a given next page or set of pages and prefetch resources for them while the user is still viewing their current page.
+By building a model of pages a user is likely to visit, given an arbitrary entry-page, a solution could calculate the likelihood a user will visit a given next page or set of pages and prefetch resources for them while the user is still viewing their current page.
 This has the possibility of improving page-load performance for subsequent page visits as there's a strong chance a page will already be in the user's cache.

 ## Approach